THE DEFINITIVE

 The CTA button is your salesperson that pulls the lead through to the next step.

 • Is your CTA button the right color?
-Test out a red versus orange button.
+Test different colors to find out.

 • Does it use the right copy to compel people to click?
 See if using first-person language works better than third-person.
-Test if they prefer direct language or a goofy and pun-ny tone.
+Test if they prefer direct language or a goofy and funny tone.

 • Is the CTA positioned in an effective part of the page?
 Can they see it (and click on it) whenever they’re ready to convert?